 January 14th marks the "Old New Year" in Russia and is spent much quieter than the firework display on December 31st.
 Spend this evening with your children.
 Consider retelling their adoption story and sharing Russian folktales.

-Have Ded Moroz and Sengurochka pay the kids a visit on December 31.
+Have Ded Moroz and Sengurochka Pay the Kids a Visit

 If Santa traditionally visited your home on Christmas Eve, why not have your children get another gift from Ded Moroz and Sengurochka on New Year's Eve?
 Perhaps the Russian winter duo remembered your children from the orphanage and made a special trip to the States just for them?